vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 Currently part of the ICF® PCC credentialed program, coaching corporate employees on goal-setting and strategic project management using Gallup StrengthFinder.

 **Client Testimonials**

 *"Vijay is a seasoned professional who is well-versed with many time tested models and theories for business management and strategy.
 His pragmatic approach would help executives think clearly and more rationally which helps in better decision making"*
 **-Founder of a technology start-up**

+*"I have been coached for project management from Vijay for close to one year now.
+I must say that it’s been enriching experience and helped me to get third person perspective to address any organisational challenges.
+I would strongly recommend Executive Coaching to any corporate professional since this is a exceptional approach to accomplish professional and personal goals."*
+**Project Manager of a sports management firm**

+*"Vijay is very passionate coach with generous attitude looking to sincerely solve the problems."*
+**Regional Manager of a sports management firm**